-

 Are markers available and, if so, in what circumstances?

 Yes.
-Prior to submitting a leniency application, a representative from the undertaking or its legal advisors may approach the CMA anonymously to determine whether guaranteed immunity (ie, Type A) is available and to secure its position in the queue for leniency.
-To do so, the advisor must confirm that the undertaking has a “concrete basis” for suspecting cartel activity and a “genuine intention to confess.”
-The advisor must also provide sufficient information to the CMA to determine whether a pre-existing investigation exists.
+Prior to submitting a leniency application, a representative from the business or its legal advisors may approach the CMA anonymously to determine whether guaranteed immunity (ie, Type A) is available and to secure its position in the queue for leniency.
+To do so, the business must confirm that it has a “concrete basis” for suspecting cartel activity and a “genuine intention to confess.”
+They must also provide sufficient information to the CMA to determine whether a related investigation already exists.

 Where the applicant is already aware of a pre-existing investigation, it may contact the CMA to ascertain whether Type B immunity or leniency is in principle available.
-If it is, the applicant can seek to establish whether the information it can provide would be sufficient to warrant a marker for Type B immunity in its particular case.
-The undertaking would have to specify the form and substance of the information it expects to be in a position to provide to the CMA.
+If it is, the applicant can seek to establish whether the information it can provide would be sufficient to warrant a marker for Type B immunity in its case.
+The undertaking would have to specify the form and substance of the information it expects to provide to the CMA.

 -